HarshitaNahata/Fashion-Blogger/README.md

 WEBSITE LINK:https://khushinahata04.wixsite.com/fashion-blogger

 Welcome to Fashion Blogger, a fashion blog built with HTML, CSS, and JavaScript.
-I'm (your name), a fashion lover and web developer.
 I'm passionate about sharing my love of fashion and technology, and I hope my blog will inspire you to create your own unique style.

 On my blog, you'll find a variety of fashion-related content, including: